cheetz/THP3_Updates/README.md

 - Minor typo on the URL for the notes for the Custom Support System VM Web Lab.
 Instead of blog it was supposed to be blob.
 Updated link: https://github.com/cheetz/THP-ChatSupportSystem/blob/master/lab.txt.
 I believe you should be able to update any ebooks copies on Kindle to contain the new link, but of course not physical.
 Updated physical for future purchases.

-- Slurp was not working as intended in the THP Virtual Kali Machine.
-All images on the server have been updated, but if you want to manually update it, you can do this:
-  - git clone https://github.com/bbb31/slurp.git /opt/slurp && cd /opt/slurp && cp /root/go/bin/slurp /opt/slurp/
-  - ./slurp domain -t cyberspacekittens.com
+- Slurp (https://github.com/bbb31/slurp.git) github repo has been removed by the owner.
+This tool can still be found on the THP Kali VM under /opt/slurp or on archive.org https://archive.org/details/github.com-bbb31-slurp_-_2017-12-05_23-19-32.